What Does a Contraction Feel Like?

 When I was pregnant with Oliver, I had an ECV done.
 Afterward, they told me I was contracting pretty regularly, but I had zero idea!

 I wish that I’d had the Bloom contraction monitor at that time, and honestly, throughout the latter part of both my pregnancies.
 If you’ve never heard of Bloom, it’s a smart, pregnancy wearable that helps you to understand your body and how it’s contracting just a little bit easier.
 My sister-in-law used and loved it.
-You can get $25 off your first month’s rental using the Bloom Life promo code Clarks25.
+You can get 10% off the weekly fee using the code CLARKS10.